 This embedded database is a key-value in the backend, which is stored in the memory-map.
 The keys are indexed in a B+ tree.
 LMDB provides transactional guarantees on top of this key-value store.
 It is not a relational database.

-LMDB uses a modified design of Append-only B+ Tree and it uses 2 B+ trees : one for maintaining the regular user data pages and one for maintaining the free pages obtained after deletes.
-LMDB is optimized for short read transactions, long lived read transactions will keep older pages longer in the table and hence blocks write operations.
-If the workload has too many writes along with long lived read transactions, the performance would be very low.
+LMDB uses a modified design of B+ Tree with an append-only enhancement, and it uses 2 B+ trees : one for maintaining the regular user data pages and one for maintaining the free pages obtained after deletes.
+LMDB is optimized for read transactions.
+Due to use of Copy-on-Write, readers never block writers, therefore read transactions, by using older pages, may live indefinitely without affecting write performance.

 No logging procedures are implemented here, using copy-on-write semantics (with shadow paging) provides durability without any need for logging.
-Shadow paging allows new writes to a different location and not directly replace the existing pages, hence avoids data-corruption.
-Also the shadow page reference update is atomic, hence avoids need for logging.
+Shadow paging allows new writes to a different location and not directly replace the existing pages, hence avoids data-corruption: the root page changing to the new data is only updated *after* the new tree is saved.
+Also the shadow root page reference update is atomic.
+Combined, this entirely avoids the need for logging.
+As a result, data loss on a power loss event is only up to the point where the last root page was saved, as long as fsync (or fdatasync on GNU/Linux OSes) is used.
+Reliability of the underlying storage hardware (SSD, HDD, NAS) is out of scope of LMDB's design.

 There is no query planning or query execution options as this is an embedded database, since we operate at individual key level, the closest we can classify it is under tuple-at-a-time.
 The user can program custom querying models on top this embeddded database, which can support other query execution options.